HOZH/election_data_quality/README.md

 finished 4/26:
-  get rid of ethnicity data table, use multiple fields instead fix logic for saving precinct /update neighbor precincts
+  get rid of ethnicity data table, use multiple fields instead fix logic for saving precinct /update neighbor precincts Exception handling in service components change naming in local variables I used in service components